actionless/pikaur/README.md

 ##### How to upgrade all the dev (-git) packages at once?

-`pikaur -Syu --devel --needed --keepbuild`
+`pikaur -Syu --devel --needed`

-`--needed` option will make sure what the same package version won't be rebuilt again and `--keepbuild` option will help to avoid re-downloading whole git repo of each installed dev package.
+(`--needed` option will make sure what the same package version won't be rebuilt again)

 ##### How to override default source directory, build directory or built package destination?